stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/how-to-build.md

 ### How to build it all from scratch

-In a nutshell: you need three projects:
+As mentioned before, you need three projects:

 - my clone of pdf.js,
 - ngx-extended-pdf-viewer,